sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     SCHEDULER_SERVICE_BASE_URL='http://scheduler:4000'
     INSTALLED_PACKAGES="elevate-user elevate-mentoring elevate-scheduler
     ```

+    We've provided a [link](https://github.com/ELEVATE-Project/interface-service) to the interface service repository, so you can explore the code for yourself.

 7. Replace the latest image for all service (Optional)
    Check the latest imge in shikshalokam [Docker hub](https://hub.docker.com/r/shikshalokamqa/elevate-user/tags)